Fight still ahead for Texas' Ken Paxton after historic impeachment deepens GOP divisions

 The decisive 121-23 vote amounted to a clear rebuke from the GOP-controlled chamber after nearly a decade of Republican lawmakers taking a mostly muted stance on Paxton's alleged misdeeds, which include felony securities fraud charges from 2015 and an ongoing FBI investigation into corruption accusations.

-He is just the third sitting official in Texas' nearly 200-year history to have been impeached.
+He is just the third sitting official in Texas' nearly 200-year history to be impeached.

 "No one person should be above the law, least not the top law officer of the state of Texas,” said Republican state Rep. David Spiller, who was part of a House investigative committee that this week revealed it had quietly been looking into Paxton for months.

 Republican Texas Gov. Greg Abbott has remained silent about Paxton all week, including after Saturday's impeachment.
-Abbott, who was the state's attorney general before Paxton took the job in 2015, has the power to appoint a temporary replacement pending the outcome in the Senate trial.
+Abbott, who was the state's attorney general prior to Paxton's taking the job in 2015, has the power to appoint a temporary replacement pending the outcome in the Senate trial.

-It is not yet clear when the Senate trial will take place.
 Final removal of Paxton would require a two-thirds vote in the Senate, where Republican members are generally aligned with the party's hard right.
-The Senate is led by Lt.
-Gov. Dan Patrick, who has served as state chairman for former President Donald Trump's campaigns in Texas.
+Patrick, the presiding officer, has served as state chairman for Trump's campaigns in Texas.

 Before the vote Saturday, Trump and U.S. Sen. Ted Cruz came to Paxton’s defense, with the senator calling the impeachment process “a travesty” and saying the attorney general’s legal troubles should be left to the courts.